 Continuing on from the theme of Task 5, I can highly recommend the book Evil by Design -- Chris Nodder.
 There is also a website linked to this book which will give you a flavour of what is in the book.
 I'm still not finished reading this myself but I learn something new every time I pick it up.

 Your tasks for today:

 - Watch the video of Emma's talk.

 - Read the linked content and start to think about dark patterns.

 - Can you think of any dark patterns that you have come to accept as the norm in your life?
 You can use the examples from Melissa as a guide but I'm pretty sure once you start to really think about this you will have a pretty long list.

-There are many testing conferences out there to choose from.
-Some even post videos afterwards of the talks.
-This is amazing, but honestly, it is not the full experience.
-When you attend you get to network, this sounds awful business like but seriously it can be the best part about attending a conference.
+There are many software testing conferences out there to choose from.
+Some even post videos afterwards of the talks which is amazing, but honestly, it is not the full experience.
+When you attend you get to network, this sounds awful businesslike but seriously it can be the best part about attending a conference.
 Another advantage of actually attending is the chance to ask the speaker questions at the end of their talk or find them afterwards to discuss it in more detail.
 Speakers usually welcome the opportunity to discuss their talk in more detail, sometimes it can even give them ideas about how they might change their talk in the future.

 My first software testing conference was TestBash Brighton 2016.
 I blogged about it from the viewpoint of Is it just for testers?
 Beren Van Daele felt like it was a Homecoming.
 We all took a different angle based on our experience of the day.
 Cassandra Leung blogged about TestBash Manchester as a Tester's First TestBash.
 Danny Dainton has written about being a volunteer at TestBash Brighton.
 Dan Billing has also written about his TestBash 2014 experience, he went from experiencing it as an attendee to speaking at it.